 How better to start a new year than by catching up with old friends and meeting some new faces.
 Though as many of us – me included! – are still paying the price for recent over-indulgences this is a ‘shortie’, but still very interesting.

-I urge you to pay particular attention to the familiar faces’ foray into luxury kitchens and the strengthened link with England’s oldest ally.
+I urge you to pay particular attention to the familiar faces’ foray into luxury kitchens.

 Some of you, especially those who read the Daily Post, will be aware of the spat between the former owners of Plas Glynllifon and Seiont Manor, Paul and Rowena Williams, and the new owners, represented by Myles Andrew Cunliffe.
 (Though the Gruesome Twosome and Cunliffe & Associates may still be partners, for who owns what is not entirely clear.)